ICamioneta/AllesEkar/Allesfezs Ekarschubi.md

 Vehicles have common attributes.

-Clad means that the vehicle is hard to see out of.
-If a seat with the spotter attribute isn’t occupied, all actions targeting another unit have a -4 modifier to their skill check rolls.

 Manual Loading attaches to specific weapons of the vehicle, usually tank guns.
 If a seat with the loader attribute isn’t occupied, weapons with manual loading have Long Reload